JAITS

-Its members sell to, buy from, and co-produce programs with other members.
+Its members sell to, buy from, and co-produce programmes with other members.
 While a few of them, namely Tokyo MX, TVK and Sun TV and sell more than the others, it does not mean the former control the others in programming.
-Meanwhile, some JAITS members (GBS, MTV, BBC, TVN, WTV) broadcast a lot of TV Tokyo's programs.
 It forms a loose broadcast network without exclusivity.
 They form permanent and ad hoc subgroups for production and sales of advertising opportunity.

 Name

-The name of the group is provisional.
+The English name of the group is provisional.
 The Japanese documents for the association refer to the acronym JAITS but the fully spelled English name has not been disclosed yet.

-The group's Japanese name has the term UHF because all of the member stations broadcast on the UHF band in analog, in contrast to major networks that primarily broadcast on the VHF band in analog.
-All the Japanese terrestrial television stations switched to UHF digital when all analog television transmissions (both VHF and UHF) were shut down between July 24, 2011, and March 31, 2012.
+In Japanese, the group was previously known as Zenkoku Dokuritsu Yū-eichi-efu Hōsō Kyōgi-kai (全国独立UHF放送協議会), bearing the term UHF as all of the member stations broadcast on the UHF band in analogue, in contrast to major networks that primarily broadcast on the VHF band in analogue.
+All of the Japanese terrestrial television stations switched to UHF digital when all analog television transmissions (both VHF and UHF) were shut down between 24 July 2011 and 31 March 2012.